lichen-community-systems/Flocking/README.md

 I hope you find this library useful enough to create projects as beautiful and inspiring as Jim's _Flocking_.

 ### Thanks to:###
+ * [Dan Stowell](https://github.com/danstowell) for the Freeverb and Delay1 unit generators
  * [Mayank Sanganeria](http://github.com/e7mac) for his granulator unit generator
  * [Vitus](https://github.com/derDoc) for his contributions to the interactive Flocking Playground
  * [Myles Borins](https://github.com/thealphanerd) for pushing the limits of Flocking very early in its development